Apr Band Cost Comparator

 Read the premium figure

-The premium banner shows the additional interest cost of your APR versus the benchmark on the 5-year term, expressed as a total pound amount and as a multiplier.
+The premium banner shows the estimated additional interest cost of your APR versus the benchmark on the 5-year term, expressed as a total pound amount and as a multiplier.
 The tiles below it show the same premium across the 3 and 7-year terms.
 The comparison table gives the full breakdown for every band and every term, with your rate and the benchmark highlighted.

 What the APR bands represent